rctay/knowfox/How-to-install-Knowfox-at-Uberspace.md

 php artisan key:generate
 php artisan migrate
 ````

-Save and exit.
-Next you need to create an application key with `php artisan key:generate`.
-You are now ready to create a database with `echo "create database knowfox" | mysql -uroot -proot` and `php artisan migrate`.

-Two more steps are needed to build and install the frontend stuff and fonts:
+One more step is needed to build and install the frontend stuff:

 * `npm install`

-With that, you can open Knowfox in your browser at `http://knowfox.app`.
+With that, you can open Knowfox in your browser at `https://olav.hadar.uberspace.de/`.
 This is what it looks like:

 ![home](https://raw.githubusercontent.com/oschettler/knowfox/doc/home.png)